jinulee-v/jinulee-v.github.io/_pages/about.md

 Current research interests
 =====
-I am interested in understanding and improving natural language reasoning via symbolic systems, external knowledge, and reinforcement learning.
+I am interested in understanding *natural language reasoning* to develop systems that can match or surpass the performance and explainability of human experts.

 - Integrating NLP with symbolic systems (Logic, Compilers, Knowledge base, …)
-- Explainable / Interpretable NLP training and inference
+- Explainable / interpretable NLP training and inference
-- Automatic evaluation of internal states and outputs in analytical domains
+- Automatic evaluation of intermediate states and outputs in analytical domains, leading to automatic learning